-The scientific program is organized into a set of thematic track groups that reflect the central issues, innovations, and challenges in English for Medical Purposes (EMP) education.
-These track groups and their associated tracks provide a structured framework for submitting, reviewing, and presenting abstracts, ensuring that contributions are aligned with the conference theme while allowing for a broad range of perspectives.
-Presenters are encouraged to select the track that best matches the focus of their work, enabling a coherent and engaging program for all participants.
+The academic program is organized into thematic tracks representing current issues, innovations, and challenges in English for Medical Purposes (EMP) education.
+These tracks provide a structured framework for abstract submission and review, ensuring that contributions are aligned with the conference theme while allowing for a broad range of perspectives.
+Presenters are requested to select the track that best matches the focus of their work.

 -